 Applicants who have been convicted of a felony should be aware of the fact that application for licensure, certification, or registration will be subject to review and additional information may be requested.
 Based on the review process, denial of licensure, certification, and/or registration may occur and subsequent opportunities for employment may be compromised.

-Academic requirements are subject to change without notice.
-Interested parties should contact the admissions committee of the KU Department of Occupational Therapy Education for the most up-to-date information on requirements.
+Program admission requirements are subject to change without notice.
+Please contact the KU Department of Occupational Therapy Education for the most up-to-date information on requirements.